YOUR JOURNEY STARTS HERE...

 Services are also available at the clinic for other childhood emotional and behavioural problems.
 Adults with Selective Mutism or Social Anxiety Disorder (‘Social Phobia’) can receive treatment from the Clinical Psychologists at our clinic who provide treatment for adults.

 Our Psychologists and Speech Pathologists provide face-to-face and video consultations.
+Our online treatment is just as successful as our face-to-face treatment – read more about it here.

 GET READY FOR CHANGE